Our authors are passionate about personal finance. Here are some of the editorial guidelines that our authors follow.

 3.2 Expertise

-Our readers want to see that the author has expertise in a given topic.
-For example, if an author writes about stocks, the reader might want to know that the author is an investment advisor, or has a CFA designation.
-It’s important to expect readers will “Google” the author’s name, and will often check LinkedIn, past education, etc.
+Our readers want to see the author has expertise in a given topic.
+For example, if an author writes about stocks, the reader might want to know that the author is an investment advisor or has a CFA designation.
+We expect readers to “Google” the author’s name and often check LinkedIn, past education, etc.

 3.3 Authoritative

 Our articles must be well-written, researched, and authoritative.
-Each article should answer the question, entirely.
+Each piece should answer the question entirely.
 If the article is about saving money, it should cover as much as you can think about it.
-And then, “Google” the title, and see what others have written.
+And then, “Google” the title and see what others have written.
 This will give you the surety that you’ve left nothing out.

 3.4 Trustworthy

-Our readers trust RickOrford.com.
-And, to maintain the standard of trust, we publish verified authors’ information.
-That means we will publish the author’s photo, bio, website, LinkedIn profile, etc. Further, we encourage our authors to have a well-developed LinkedIn profile, complete with accomplishments, testimonials, experience, and education.
+Our readers trust .
+And to maintain the standard of trust, we publish verified authors’ information.
+That means we will publish the author’s photo, bio, website, LinkedIn profile, etc. Further, we encourage our authors to have a well-developed LinkedIn profile with accomplishments, testimonials, experience, and education.

 4. Submit Your Best Work